These venison fajitas bring a unique Caribbean twist to a classic Mexican dish. (Don’t have venison? Beef works just as well!)

 I guess that means we just had the door opened to a wealth of bright, tropical cuisines for us to explore this summer!

-- ½ lb beef steak, sliced into strips
+- ½ lb venison steak or beef steak, sliced into strips

 - 1 sweet onion, sliced into strips